Spamming: Academic search

 Academic search engines enable researchers to find academic literature and are used to obtain citation data for calculating author-level metrics.
 Researchers from the University of California, Berkeley and OvGU demonstrated that most (web-based) academic search engines, especially Google Scholar are not capable of identifying spam attacks.
 The researchers manipulated the citation counts of articles, and managed to make Google Scholar index complete fake articles, some containing advertising.

 Mobile apps

 Spamming in mobile app stores include (i) apps that were automatically generated and as a result do not have any specific functionality or a meaningful description; (ii) multiple instances of the same app being published to obtain increased visibility in the app market; and (iii) apps that make excessive use of unrelated keywords to attract users through unintended searches.

 Bluetooth

-Bluespam, or the action of sending spam to Bluetooth-enabled devices, is another form of spam that has developed in recent years.
+Bluetooth spamming, also known as "bluejacking" or Bluetooth Low Energy spam, is the act of sending unsolicited messages, pairing requests, or data to nearby Bluetooth-enabled devices without the consent.
+This is generally an annoyance, but can precede to more serious attacks like data theft (bluesnarfing) or taking control of a device (bluebugging).